That's the number Google wants you to be grateful for.

 That's why I built SearchSavior

 You upload your search terms in bulk.
-It flags conflicts before you block anything, so you don't torch profitable traffic three campaigns over.
+The Confidence Engine flags conflicts before you block anything, so you don't torch profitable traffic three campaigns over.
 Every change lives in a full changelog you can reverse with one click.

-Google tells you what would happen.
-SearchSavior tells you what to do, and at what match type, and what else you need to add to make it actually work.
+Google tells you what would happen if you block a term.
+SearchSavior tells you what to do about it, at what match type, and what else to add to keep the fix from unraveling next week.

 If you've ever stared at a 4,000-row search term report and watched your weekend dissolve, you already know which approach makes more sense.